Universal Efimov spectra and fermionic doublets in highly mass-imbalanced cold-atom mixtures with van der Waals and dipole interactions: Results

 \subsection{Efimov spectrum}

 We first show the Efimov spectrum as a function of the heavy-light scattering length $a^{(\rm{HL})}$.
 Figure~\ref{fig:aHL_Energy}~(a) shows the three-body binding energy for the bosonic $M_z=0$ state, obtained by numerically solving \equref{BOvdwDipoleSchrodinger} with a fixed $R_{\rm{min}}$.
-For $a_{\mathrm{dd}}=0.86755... r_{\mathrm{vdw}}$ (blue solid), corresponding to $^{166}$Er-$^6$Li, the results exhibit a typical Efimov spectrum with the discrete scale invariance: for $a^{(\mathrm{HL})}<0$, the three-body system is in the Borromean regime where three-body bound states appear without a two-body bound state.
+For $a_{\mathrm{dd}}=0.86755... r_{\mathrm{vdw}}$ (blue solid), corresponding to $^{166}$Er-$^6$Li, the results exhibit a typical Efimov spectrum with the discrete scale invariance: at $|a^{(\mathrm{HL})}|\gg r_{\mathrm{vdw}}$ and $|E|\ll 1/Mr_{\mathrm{vdw}^2}$, the spectrum is invariant under the transformation $a^{(\mathrm{HL})}\rightarrow e^{\frac{\pi}{|s_0|}}a^{(\mathrm{HL})},E\rightarrow (e^{\frac{\pi}{|s_0|}})^{-2}E$ where $e^{\frac{\pi}{|s_0|}}=4.64326\dots$.
+For $a^{(\mathrm{HL})}<0$, the three-body system is in the Borromean regime where three-body bound states appear without a two-body bound state.
 In contrast, for $a^{(\mathrm{HL})}>0$, the three-body bound states lie below the heavy-light dimer threshold (black dashed line) and approach it as $a^{(\mathrm{HL})}$ decreases, eventually merging into the threshold and dissociating.
 The binding energy in the presence of the dipole interaction (blue solid) is larger than that without the dipole interaction (green dashed).
 This enhancement arises from the attractive nature of the dipole interaction in the bosonic $L=0$ channel, as demonstrated in the unitary limit using the second-order perturbation theory in Refs.~\cite{bohn2009quasi,OiEndo2024}.

 The three-body bound states shown in \figref{aHL_Energy}~(a) can be identified as the ground, first-excited, and second-excited Efimov states.
 They form part of a series that continues to higher excited Efimov states, which are not shown in \figref{aHL_Energy} or in the subsequent sections for clarity.
-On the other hand, we also find deeply bound states with energies $|E|\gtrsim 50/Mr_{\mathrm{vdw}}^2 $ which do not exhibit any Efimov character.
+On the other hand, we also find deeply bound states with energies $|E|\gtrsim 50/Mr_{\mathrm{vdw}}^2 $ which deviate significantly from the discrete scale-invariant behavior and thus cannot be regarderd as the Efimov state.
 We therefore assign the trimer of $|E| \simeq 1/Mr_{\mathrm{vdw}}^2$ as the ground Efimov state.

 Figure~\ref{fig:aHL_Energy}~(b) shows the results with different $R_{\mathrm{min}}$, optimally chosen to ensure the appearance of a weakly bound $d$-wave dominant bound state (pink dashed-dotted) in addition to the $s$-wave dominant states.
 While the $s$-wave–dominant trimers form an infinite Efimov series, only a single $d$-wave-dominant trimer appears in the spectrum because the Efimov effect does not occur in the $d$-wave channel for the bosonic Er-Li mass ratio $M/m=27.5855\dots$.
 Without the dipole interaction, the $s$-wave (green dashed) and $d$-wave (pink dashed-dotted) states remain uncoupled because the angular momentum is a good quantum number.
 Once the dipole interaction is introduced (blue solid), an avoided crossing between the $s$-wave and $d$-wave dominant states occurs.
 However, such an avoided crossing is relatively rare; we have found that a fine-tuning of the parameter $R_{\mathrm{min}}$ is necessary for the higher partial bound states to appear near zero energy (a similar result was found in Ref.~\cite{OiEndo2024} at the unitary limit).
 Therefore, in most realistic cold-atom experiments, we expect that such an avoided crossing rarely occurs, and the Efimov spectrum behaves as in \figref{aHL_Energy}~(a).